annettewilliamsoutsystems/docs-product/src/ref/ui-patterns/web/tabs.md

 ### Add a background color to the tabs

 1. Enclose the tabs with a container.
-2. Add the classes `background-blue-lighter text-neutral-0`, this adds a light blue background and force the text to be white.
+1. Add the classes `background-blue-lighter text-neutral-0`, this adds a light blue background and force the text to be white.
-3. Publish the application.
+1. Publish the application.

 ![](images/tabs-image3.png?width=750)

- ## See Also
+ ## See also

 * OutSystems UI Pattern Documentation: [Tabs](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Patterns/Using_Web_Patterns/Navigation/Tabs)